Cirrous/My-binaries-and-scripts/README.md

 # Collection of my Dotfiles & Scripts

+## Vision
+Since I work across three different systems simultaneously, the long-term goal for this repository is to serve as more than just a storage space for binaries.
+It aims to provide a complete setup script that automatically manages my dotfiles, essential software packages, and custom binaries.

+### TODO
+- [ ] Create installation script with a list of essential packages
+- [ ] Create a script to symlink directories from `./config` to `~/.config`
+- [ ] Add `.bashrc` configuration
+- [ ] Add Hyprland configuration
+- [ ] Add Waybar configuration
+- [ ] Add wlogout configuration
+- [ ] Update README

 ## Self-written scripts

 Most of these scripts feature a help menu.
 You can view usage instructions by opening the script to read the comments or by running it with the -h or --help flags.